RomanMukha/Asteros_unity/README.md

 We just have:
 - asteroids and bonuses moving
 - asteroids and bonuses destroying
-- player moving up and down
+- player moving 4 vectors
 - shield animation
 - basic menu elements
 - shooting